 In June 2019, the collaborators hosted bs : workshop, a two-day workshop dedicated to teaching artists layering and multitasking performance strategies, including how to combine writing, speech, and movement in their practices.

 ABOUT THE ARTISTS

 Rachel Jendrzejewski is an experimental writer and performance maker.
 She frequently collaborates with visual artists, choreographers, and musicians to explore new performative vocabularies.
 Her work has been presented by the Walker Art Center, Red Eye Theater, Public Functionary, Padua Playwrights, Tricklock Company, RISD, Institute of Contemporary Art/Boston, and Wild Project, among others.
 Published performance texts include Walker Yam: 100 scores for Open Field (boxed set, Walker Art Center), encyclopedia (Spout Press), and In Which _______ and Others Discover the End (created in collaboration with SuperGroup, Plays Inverse).
-Honors include Playwrights’ Center McKnight and Jerome Fellowships; residencies at MASS MoCA and University of Minnesota Institute for Advanced Study; and grants from the Network of Ensemble Theaters, PEN America, and Foundation for Contemporary Arts, among others.
+Honors include the Playwrights’ Center McKnight and Jerome Fellowships, residencies at MASS MoCA and the University of Minnesota Institute for Advanced Study, and grants from the Network of Ensemble Theaters, PEN America, and Foundation for Contemporary Arts, among others.
 Rachel is a Core Writer at The Playwrights’ Center.
 MFA Playwriting, Brown University.